dwellir-public/rpc-perf/report.md

 #### Improved Workload Modeling

-Our current workload model is a minimum viable product that simply request blockchain blocks.
+Our current workload model is a minimum viable product that simply requests blockchain blocks.
 Ideally, it should be possible to generate workloads that match those in production.
 I.e. they have approximate blends of requests, observe things such as wait times, randomization, ramp ups, ramp downs, peaks, etc.

 Several well-known open-source performance testing tools that simulate client workload exists.
 Their viability to perform this task has been initially assessed.
 Most products provide a simple http or websocket request interface.
 However, we believe that part of the complexity of substrate deployments lies in the richness of its API and the power of its client libraries.

 We looked at toolkits that would allow us to use a custom client library in nodejs to provide the implementation instead of just plain HTTP/WS definitions.

-It seems like that [artillery.io](https://www.artillery.io/) has the best chance to allow us to implement rich workload modeling.
+It seems like [artillery.io](https://www.artillery.io/) has the best chance to allow us to implement rich workload modeling.

 #### Load balancing test scenarios